-Trifocals aren't customizable like progressives, but instead come in a few standard configurations.
+Trifocals aren't customizable like progressives, but instead, come in a few standard configurations.
 One option offers a wider intermediate viewing area than progressive lenses do, which can be more comfortable for computer use.
 Trifocals also tend to be more affordable.

 Progressive lenses may be used in prescription sunglasses or in photochromic or light-adaptive eyewear, also known by the brand name Transitions.
 Though trifocals may be available in sunglasses or light-adaptive lenses, these require a special order.

 While some people still prefer trifocals, they're becoming less common with the rise in popularity of progressive lenses.
-Progressives offer customized vision correction that doesn't cost much more than trifocal lenses, and the advantage of seamless switching between lens powers is one of the many reasons people prefer this style.
+Progressives offer the advantage of seamless switching between lens powers without visible lines.

-Progressive lenses may cause peripheral distortionunavoidable blurring at the edges of the lenses due to the way they're madewhile the lines on trifocal lenses can cause an image jump when switching between the fields of vision.
+Progressive lenses may cause peripheral distortion—unavoidable blurring at the edges of the lenses due to the way they're made—while the lines on trifocal lenses can cause an image jump when switching between the fields of vision.
 It takes time and a few adjustments to the way you move your head and eyes to get used to progressive lenses.
-For the best vision, point your nose at what you want to see rather than moving your eyes, then tilt your chin to focus.
-Once you've adapted to progressive lensesusually within a few hours to two weeksthey provide a more natural transition between lens powers than trifocals.
+For the best vision, point your nose at what you want to see rather than moving your eyes, and then tilt your chin to focus.
+Once you've adapted to progressive lenses—usually within a few hours to two weeks—they provide a more natural transition between lens powers than trifocals.